el-gringo/RxPaired/README.md

 RxPaired exposes at most three HTTP ports:

-1. a port to communicat with inspectors (unless you ran in `--no-inspector` mode)
+1. a port to communicate with inspectors (unless you ran in `--no-inspector` mode)
 2. an HTTP port to serve both the inspector pages and client script.
 3. a port listening for logs sent by your application